 The carbonate platform architecture observed on the Marion Plateau can be best explained by the dominance of currents.
 Exposure to predominant wind direction results in different platform margin geometries (e.g., leeward and windward margins of the Great Bahama Bank).
-The Marion Plateau example demonstrates that, similarly, exposure to bottom currents also results in asymmetric platform architecture (Figs. F8, F13).
-Seafloor currents influence sedimentation on the periplatform apron as they inhibit sedimentation in the upcurrent position and form wide low-angle clinoforms in a downcurrent position.
+The Marion Plateau example demonstrates that, similarly, exposure to bottom currents also results in distinctive platform architecture.
+In addition, seafloor currents influence sedimentation on the periplatform apron as they inhibit sedimentation in the upcurrent position and form wide low-angle clinoforms in a downcurrent position.

-The results of Leg 194 suggest that sea level in conjunction with current-dominated sedimentation is a possible cause for rapid carbonate platform growth.
-The fact that the observed cool subtropical faunal assemblage produces platform geometries reminiscent of tropical carbonates further indicates that physical parameters may be as or more important for producing a given platform architecture than biological ones.
+Rapid growth of carbonate platforms has been documented in many ancient examples.
+The results of Leg 194 suggest that sea level in conjunction with current-dominated sedimentation is a possible process for this phenomenon.
+The fact that the cool subtropical faunal assemblage produces platform geometries that are reminiscent of tropical carbonates further indicates that physical parameters may be more important for the platform architecture than the biological ones.